Prospective Students

 Welcome to the Eliot-Pearson Department of Child Study and Human Development

-The Eliot-Pearson Department of Child Study and Human Development (CSHD) is committed to making an impact on the lives of children, youth, and families in the 21st century.
-Eliot-Pearson is dedicated to understanding the changing child/adolescent by attending to family structure and dynamics, neighborhoods, and institutions focused on education, health, and well-being.
-Our work is grounded in the context of our rapidly changing social and cultural environments, driven by new technologies, and complex societies.
+The Eliot-Pearson Department of Child Study and Human Development (CSHD) is committed to applied research and learner-centered teaching that strives to enhance the lives of diverse children, youth, families and communities.
+Eliot-Pearson is dedicated to a multidisciplinary, strengths-based, and systems understanding of the developing child over the life course by attending to family structure and dynamics, neighborhoods, and institutions focused on education, health, and well-being.
+Our goal is to prepare students to work in a variety of careers in the context of an ever-changing and global society.

 About the Department